ObjectModules/deploy/Mapping.md

 Since the other processes are no more required so the whole process will return back the original mapping which you may count that number of elements is also _four (4)_.
 In our concept, when four mappings is going to return to its original four elements, we call it as _a settlement_.

 So here all is back to a normal process.
 Just a process of eating the food.
-It will become the same routine just the same as before we put the parameter of _best_ to the food.
+It will become the same routine just exactly the same as before we put the parameter of _best_ to the food.
 ```
 * Hungry will become an entry point
 * Food is what we need